-Pin No. Pin Symbol Function 1 EN Enable input.
+Pin No. Pin Symbol Function 1 EN/SYNC Enable and synchronization input.
+The falling edge synchronizes the internal oscillator.
 The part is disabled into sleep mode when this pin is brought low for longer than the enable time-out period.
 2 ISNS Current sense input.
 Connect this pin to the source of the external N-MOSFET, through a current-sense resistor to ground to sense the switching current for regulation and current limiting.
 3 GND Ground reference.
 4 GDRV Gate driver output.
 Connect to gate of the external N-MOSFET.
-A series resistance can be added from GDRV to the gate to tailor EMC performance in addition to the internal.
+A series resistance can be added from GDRV to the gate to tailor EMC performance.
 5 VDRV Driving voltage.
 Internally-regulated supply for driving the external N-MOSFET, sourced from VIN.
 Bypass with a 1.0 μ F ceramic capacitor to ground.
 6 VIN Input voltage.
 If bootstrapping operation is desired, connect a diode from the input supply to VIN, in addition to a diode from the output voltage to VDRV and/or VIN.
 7 VC Output of the voltage error amplifier.
 An external compensator network from VC to GND is used to stabilize the converter.
 8 VFB Output voltage feedback.
 A resistor from the output voltage to VFB with another resistor from VFB to GND creates a voltage divider for regulation and programming of the output voltage.